nrfconnect/sdk-nrfxlib/nrf_802154/doc/feature_description.rst

 The driver :ref:`receives ACK frames <features_description_receiving_ack>` like after any other transmission procedure.

 .. note::
-   This feature requires the usage of the proprietary 802.15.4 Service Layer, which is currently not supported by nRF53 chips.
+   This feature requires the usage of the proprietary 802.15.4 Service Layer.

 .. _features_description_delayed_ops: